While we’re on the topic of back-to-nature barbarians:

 If a player talks me into replacing one of the above with a weapon skill, I think I’d go with Thrown Weapon (Spear), probably in place of Climbing.
 Bow would also be a natural choice, but in a fantasy game, that steps a bit on the toes of the scout-type bowmasters.

-The (very) indoor outdoorsman
+The (very) indoor outdoorsman: DFRPG

-Like its spiritual parent, the GURPS Dungeon Fantasy line, the Dungeon Fantasy Roleplaying Game (DFRPG) focuses on indoor, underground action.
+Like its spiritual parent, the GURPS Dungeon Fantasy series, the Dungeon Fantasy Roleplaying Game (DFRPG) focuses on indoor, underground action.
 PCs will still appreciate Outdoorsman in these games, but it becomes all the more important that they get full value from it.

 DFRPG‘s writeup of Outdoorsman covers nine skills, adding Disguise (Animals) and Weather Sense to GURPS‘ selection (while sensibly restricting Mimicry to Mimicry (Animal Sounds and Bird Calls)).
 I like this take on Outdoorsman, too; I hadn’t thought to include Disguise.
 If using DFRPG‘s version, I’d make only one change: the addition of a tenth skill.
 Hiking seems the best fit to me.

-Other talents for outdoor types
+Other Talents for outdoor types